 The total number of seats in the vehicle.

-Once a small coupe, Kia's Proceed is now a small estate - but a very stylish one.
-The brand has chosen to supplement its existing Ceed SW station wagon with this swoopier Proceed 'shooting brake' model to create a 'Fastback' look with that 'want one' factor.
+Once a small coupe, Kia's Proceed is these days a small estate - but a very stylish one.
+The brand supplements its Ceed SW station wagon with this swoopier Proceed 'shooting brake' model to create a 'Fastback' look with that 'want one' factor.
 The brand promises that the drive dynamics will match the aesthetic promise too.
+Let's check out the revised version.

 Kia calls this Proceed a 'Shooting Brake'.
 Isn't that just another word for an 'estate car'?
 Well no, not really.
 A Shooting Brake, in contrast, is more of an occasional and much more stylised load-lugger, loved by sportsman - and especially shooting parties (hence the name) - from the 1950s and 1960s, particularly here in Britain.
 A kind of 'estate coupe' if you like, which is why virtually all 'shooting brake' designs from the last century had only three doors.
 Princess Anne's Reliant Scimitar GTE from the Seventies was one of these, with similar cars like the Lancia Beta HPE, the Jaguar XJS Lynx Eventer and the Volvo 1800ES dating from the same era.
 In more recent times, the 'Shooting Brake' concept has made a comeback with designs like Ferrari's FF.
 But you'll know it better perhaps from two Mercedes models, 'Shooting Brake' versions of that Stuttgart brand's CLS and CLA models.
 It was the CLA Shooting Brake that prompted Kia to produce this stylish Ceed derivative.